TomasDahlander/minesweeper/README.md

 the smiley face will go black to indicate that you have lost.

 To win simply reveal all cells except the mines which can be marked with a flag

+## <a name="shortcut" href="#shortcut">Create shortcut</a>
+To create a shortcut simply right-click on the Minesweeper.bat file<br>
+and choose Create shortcut(Skapa genväg).

+To change the icon for the shortcut simply right-click on the created shortcut<br>
+and choose properties(egenskaper) and click on the tab Shortcut(Genväg).<br>
+Then click on Change icon...(Byt ikon...) and choose which ever you want.

 ## <a name="updates" href="#updates">Updates to come</a>
 To check for updates imply run the Check-for-updates.bat file.